• Sugar Bowl, Washington State Service, White House Collection

 tea services

 This sugar bowl was produced in 1795 and presented to First Lady Martha Washington in 1796 by a director of the Dutch East India Company.
-The bowl was part a Chinese Export porcelain service and originally had a lid.
-It was decorated with her initials and a border of chain links representing the 15 states of the Union, the service was used in the Washingtons’ Philadelphia residence.
+The bowl was part of a Chinese Export porcelain service and originally had a lid.
+It was decorated with her initials and a border of chain links representing the 15 states of the Union, the service was used in the Washingtons' Philadelphia residence.
 As a result of increased sugar production due to growth of sugar plantations fueled by the Atlantic slave trade, sugar bowls became popular pieces of tableware.
 The Washingtons may have displayed it in public spaces alongside other fine tableware, exhibiting their wealth, worldliness, and patriotism to guests dining at their home.

 • Sugar Bowl, Washington State Service, White House Collection